 - Acquiring medical documents that detail the cost of the medical tests and treatment you received after the accident.

 - Collecting evidence, such as police reports, video footage or images of the accident scene, which may prove the other party is at fault for the accident.

 - Negotiating with insurance companies to ensure you are not subjected to unfair tactics in an attempt to discredit your claim.

 Contact Our Personal Injury Lawyers in Tulsa

 If you or someone you love has been injured in an accident caused by another’s negligence, do not hesitate to contact our Tulsa personal injury attorneys.

-As a prospective client, you will be provided a free, no obligation legal review of your claim.
-Any legal service we provided are offered on a contingency fee basis, which means we will not charge you any fees unless we recover damages for your claim.
+As a prospective client, you will be provided a free, no-obligation legal review of your claim.
+Any legal service we provided is offered on a contingency fee basis, which means we will not charge you any fees unless we recover damages for your claim.

 At the Edwards Law Firm, we are committed to working for our clients’ best interests.
 Whether this means negotiating a settlement with the at-fault party’s insurer or taking your case to trial, we will fight to help you recover the compensation you deserve.
 Schedule a consultation today.